lidofinance/dual-governance/docs/specification.md

     view
     returns (uint256 support, uint256 executionQuorum, bool isExecuted)
 ```

-Returns the state of sealable resume request including support count, quorum, and execution status.
+Returns the current state of the sealable resume request.
+The returned tuple includes:

+- `support` - The number of votes in support of resuming the sealable contract.
+- `executionQuorum` - The number of votes required to reach the execution quorum.
+- `quorumAt` - The timestamp when the quorum was reached.
+- `isExecuted` - Whether the request to resume the sealable contract has already been executed.

 ---